What is Good Internet Speed? Everything You Need to Know

 - Downloading files: 10 Mbps

-Figure out if you’re internet speed is what was promised by your providers.
+Figure out if your internet speed is what was promised by your providers.

 The bottom line